What the NBA Finals Have Taught Us About LSAT Prep

 Few would dispute that the Heat has the strongest player on the floor in LeBron James.
 Given a time machine, Tim Duncan might have a case, but as far as we know, there’s no such thing.
 And yet the two teams find themselves dead even after six games; both teams have had surprising performances, both good and disappointing, from various starting and bench players.
 The Spurs certainly wouldn’t even be in game seven of the Finals if not for the lights-out shooting of Danny Green.

 The lesson for LSAT studiers: it takes excellence on all sections to get a top LSAT score.
-You might be an absolute genius at LSAT Logic Games.
-You can finish any LSAT logic game section in 15 minutes with everything right.
-That’s impressive.
-Incredible even.
 But if you’re iffy on Logical Reasoning and Reading Comp, it won’t translate into a top LSAT score.

 You have to be able to come back from setbacks.